Milford Weather Forecast For The Week Ahead - NewsBreak

 MILFORD, OH(Updated at 8am ET)Here's your weather forecast for the next four days.

-Chance of showers and thunderstorms during the day; while showers and thunderstorms likely then rain likely overnight
+Mostly cloudy then slight chance of rain showers during the day; while rain showers overnight

 Sunny during the day; while mostly clear overnight